s9e/TextFormatter/docs/Plugins/MediaEmbed/Federated_sites.md

 ### Mastodon

 The default Mastodon media site can be customized with additional hosts.
 This can be done using the `MastodonHelper` class.
-In the example below, we declare that the host `infosec.exchange` should be mapped to the `mastodon` site.
+In the example below, we add support for toots published by the `infosec.exchange` instance.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;